officelearn/azure-docs.sv-se/articles/load-balancer/load-balancer-overview.md

 * **Belastningsutjämning**

-  Med Azure Load Balancer kan du skapa en regel för belastnings utjämning för att distribuera trafik som anländer till klient delen till backend-instanser.
-Load Balancer använder en hash-algoritm för distribution av inkommande flöden och skriver om meddelandehuvuden för flöden till Server dels instanser.
-En server är tillgänglig för att ta emot nya flöden när en hälso avsökning indikerar en felfri slut punkt för backend.
+  With Azure Load Balancer, you can create a load-balancing rule to distribute traffic that arrives at the front end to back-end pool instances.
+Load Balancer uses a hashing algorithm for distribution of inbound flows and rewrites the headers of flows to back-end pool instances.
+A server is available to receive new flows when a health probe indicates a healthy back-end endpoint.

-  Som standard använder Load Balancer en hash med 5 tupler.
-Hashen omfattar Källans IP-adress, källport, mål-IP-adress, målport och IP-protokollnummer för att mappa flöden till tillgängliga servrar.
-Du kan skapa tillhörighet till en käll-IP-adress genom att använda en hash med två eller tre tupleer för en specifik regel.
+  By default, Load Balancer uses a 5-tuple hash.
+The hash includes source IP address, source port, destination IP address, destination port, and IP protocol number to map flows to available servers.
+You can create affinity to a source IP address by using a 2- or 3-tuple hash for a given rule.
 Alla paket i samma paketflöde kommer till samma instans bakom den belastningsutjämnade serverdelen.
-När klienten initierar ett nytt flöde från samma käll-IP, ändras käll porten.
-Därför kan den 5-tupel-hashen leda till att trafiken går till en annan backend-slutpunkt.
+When the client initiates a new flow from the same source IP, the source port is changed.
+As a result, the 5-tuple hash might cause the traffic to go to a different back-end endpoint.

-  Mer information finns i [Konfigurera distributions läge för Azure Load Balancer](load-balancer-distribution-mode.md).
+  For more information, see [Configure the distribution mode for Azure Load Balancer](load-balancer-distribution-mode.md).
 Följande bild visar den hash-baserade distributionen:

   ![Hash-baserad distribution](./media/load-balancer-overview/load-balancer-distribution.png)